 To apply for an ACA-Members/SDFCU Account, you must first be a member of ACA, and you must be a U.S. citizen.

 B. IF YOU'RE NOT A MEMBER OF ACA, JOIN ACA by going to "Join ACA Now" on the ACA website (Membership Levels and Benefits are explained there).
-Once you receive an email confirming your ACA membership you can then apply for an ACA-Members/SDFCU account, go directly to the SDFCU website here and select the green "Join" button*.
+Once you receive an email confirming your ACA membership you can then apply for an ACA-Members/SDFCU account, go directly to the SDFCU website and select the green "Join" button*.
 Proceed to join by choosing American Citizens Abroad (ACA) under the eligibility "I qualify through my relationship with one of your organizational affiliates.
+See step-by-step instructions here.
 Please note that once paid, ACA membership dues are not refundable

 2. AM I REQUIRED TO FUND MY ACCOUNT TO COMPLETE MY SDFCU ACCOUNT APPLICATION?